jbhesel/Jb/README.md

-# Jb

 # Bookmarks for edited files

-vim.log gets a line for every writing of a file
+This plugin writes a line with path and filename in the file vim.log every time you save a file.

-JbEdit uses the vim.log to find matching files and fzf to find text inside those files.
+JbEdit uses the vim.log to find useful information.
+You can either search for filenames or paths and/or for content in those files.
+The command for this action is named ":Je" for JbEdit.

 You type ":Je init.vim#fzf" and you will be shown your vimrc and the positions of the string fzf.

 You could also write a bookmark in an arbitrary file and link to "init.vim#fzf"